Visitors to Rome are privileged enough to be able to see no less than six stunning Caravaggios in their original church settings, completely free.

 Three churches in the historic centre of Rome still preserve Caravaggios in their original setting – the private chapels of the families that commissioned the paintings – and it costs nothing to view them.
 They’re also within walking distance of each other: less than a mile apart in the fascinating Baroque part of the city.

-Other Caravaggios in Rome can be seen by buying tickets to the the Galeria Borghese, the Vatican Museums, the Capitoline Museums, the Palazzo Corsini, the Galeria Doria Paphilj, and most memorably to this author, Judith Beheading Holofernes is housed with other examples of his work in the Palazzo Barberini.
+Other Caravaggios in Rome can be seen by buying tickets to the Galleria Borghese, the Vatican Museums, the Capitoline Museums, the Palazzo Corsini, Galleria Doria Paphilj, and most memorably to this author, Judith Beheading Holofernes, which is housed with other examples of his work in the Palazzo Barberini.

 The basilica of Santa Maria del Popolo